Puja2481/Puja2481/README.md

 Currently, I am working as a QA Engineer in Juspay Technologies Private Limited and my specialization is in Software Testing.
 I have done quite good number of projects and certifications that enhance my skills and knowledge in the particular technology.
 I am optimistic, confident, and believe in learning and not giving up easily.
 Passionate towards Software Testing.
-Love to test software and finding bugs
+Love to test software and finding bugs.

 ## Skills
 - Programming Languages - Python3, Java, HTML, CSS.